brain-tec/rest-framework/base_rest/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This addon is deprecated and not fully supported anymore on Odoo 16.
+This addon is deprecated and not fully supported anymore from Odoo 16.
 Please migrate to the FastAPI migration module.
 See https://github.com/OCA/rest-framework/pull/291.